justinbat22/Morphe-Builder-1/README.md

 The module is built for one specific architecture (or universal), so flash the variant that matches your device.

-**A Gboard APK is still larger than expected.** The builder now downloads the exact arm64/480-compatible plain APK when APKMirror publishes one.
-APK and ZIP files are already compressed, so GitHub does not materially shrink them; a large base APK can legitimately remain large.
-Check the selected architecture/DPI and source-size line in the workflow log.

-**GitHub's release list looks interleaved.** Releases from different apps are published in one workflow and GitHub does not offer custom app grouping or sorting.
-Assets inside each release are uploaded in deterministic architecture/build-mode order.
-Rebuilding a changed patch/config updates that release in place (preserving its ordering metadata) and removes stale assets instead of creating a duplicate or moving the release.

 **Telegram notifications aren't sending.**
 They're optional.
 If `TG_TOKEN` isn't set as a repo secret, that step is skipped automatically and never fails the build.